 PROFESSIONAL DEVELOPMENT SPECIALIST

-Esperanza Cadena is a QRIS Specialist for the WestEd E3 Institute.
-Her primary responsibility is to provide coordination with the site ratings, technical assistance, and professional development components of the Quality Rating and Improvement System (QRIS) program in Santa Clara County.
-Activities include reviewing site portfolios, conducting site visits, generating site rating reports, and finalizing ratings with site administrators.
+Esperanza Cadena is a Professional Development Specialist for the WestEd E3 Institute.
+Her primary responsibility is to provide coordination for the Quality Matters stipend program and other professional development components of the Quality Rating and Improvement System (QRIS) program in Santa Clara County.
 She also provides support and technical assistance to QRIS participants around the ECE Workforce Registry requirements and coordinates efforts with Registry staff.
 Esperanza also provides Spanish translation and interpretation support as needed.
-In addition, Cadena assists the WestEd E3 Institute Director with all aspects of program operations.
-Cadena received a BS Degree in business administration from San Jose State University.
+In addition, Esperanza assists the WestEd E3 Institute Director with all aspects of program operations.
+Cadena received a BS in business administration from San Jose State University.

 Prior to joining WestEd she worked for First 5 Santa Clara County as the lead assessor in the Environmental Rating Scales and CLASS assessment tools and has been working in the early education field since 1998.

-Rebecca holds a BA in Child and Adolescent Development and a Master’s Degree in Education, both from San Francisco State University.
+Toscano received a BA in child and adolescent development and an MA in education, both from San Francisco State University.